-Unit 1 Designs The treatment and combination of music elements that enable musicians to design music which communicates meaning through performance and composition. their local context.
-In Units 3 and 4 students comple assessments.
-The results from ea are added together to provide a s 100.
-Students will also receive an result (A-E).
-Unit 2 Identities Understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music.
-Summative assessments Unit 3 Summative internal assessment 2 • Performance Summative internal assessment 2 Unit 3 Innovations Incorporate innovative music practices to communicate meaning when performing and composing.
-Composition Unit 4 Summative internal assessment 3 Integrated project Unit 4 Narratives Manipulate music elements to communicate narrative when performing, composing and responding to music.
-Final Assessment Summative external assessment Examination te four summative ich of the assessments subject score out of overall subject
+Unit 1 Designs How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
+Unit 2 Identities How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
+Unit 3 Innovations How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
+Unit 4 Narratives How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?

-Schools devise assessments in Units 1 and 2 to suit
+The school devises assessments in Units 1 and 2 to suit our local context.